"Stained Glass" Catan

 Key Skills:

-Product development, product ideation, prototyping, graphic design
+Product development, mechanism development, prototyping, graphic design, user testing

 Tools: